-- 41. (1) A club may be registered or reregistered unconditionally or on such conditions as the Director determines and specifies in its certificate of registration. - (2) Without limiting the Director's discretion, a club may be registered on conditions to do with - (a) the standard, safety and suitability of the racing venue used by the club; and - (b) the keeping, custody and inspection of membership and racing records; and - (c) the giving of information and returns to the Director.
+- 42. (1) A club may be registered or reregistered unconditionally or on such conditions as the Director determines and specifies in its certificate of registration. - (2) Without limiting the Director's discretion, a club may be registered on conditions to do with - (a) the standard, safety and suitability of the racing venue used by the club; and - (b) the keeping, custody and inspection of membership and racing records; and - (c) the giving of information and returns to the Director. - (3) Except as provided by this Division, a club's registration comes into force on the day on which it is issued with its certificate of registration and expires on the following 31 July. - (4) A club's registration is not transferable.